What is Product Lifecycle? Definition, Stages, and Strategies

 Pros and Cons Product Lifecycle

 However, one of the challenges of the product lifecycle is that it can be difficult to predict exactly how long each stage will last or how market dynamics will change.
-Some products may experience a quicker decline than expected, while others could see a prolonged maturity phase.
+Some products may experience a faster-than-expected decline, while others may experience a prolonged maturity phase.

 Here are the pros and cons of the product lifecycle: